joblib/joblib/doc/memory.rst

     >>> result  #doctest: +ELLIPSIS
     MemorizedResult(output_dir="...")

-Once computed, the output of is stored on disk, and deleted from memory.
+Once computed, the output of `g` is stored on disk, and deleted from memory.
 Reading the associated value can then be performed with the `get` method::